-The Defendant can be found guilty of this crime only if all the following facts are proved beyond a reasonable doubt:
+The Defendant can be found guilty of this crime only if all the following between one state and another state.]

 - (1) the Defendant traveled in [interstate] [foreign] commerce on or about the dates and between the places described in the indictment; - (2) the Defendant traveled with the specific intent to promote, manage, establish or carry on an unlawful activity; and - (3) while traveling, the Defendant knowingly committed an act to promote, manage, establish, or carry on an unlawful activity.